-- Better understanding the capacity for different cropland soils to store more soil organic carbon (SOC) and hold onto it over the long-term.
-This includes overall sink potential as well as timing or rate. - Quantifying the realistic impacts of on-farm management practices (e.g., episodic tillage versus no-till, varied biomass production for cover crops) at scale over time in different geographies. - Determining the nitrogen (N) implications of storing additional SOC.
-This includes quantifying the N fertilizer or other additions that may be needed to support higher biomass production, as well as impact on direct and indirect nitrous oxide (N_2O) losses. - Clarifying the role of climate (temperature and precipitation), soil texture and depth on the stock of SOC at the points of equilibrium (new steady state) and saturation (cannot store more).4
+- Better understanding of the capacity for different cropland soils to store more soil organic carbon (SOC) and hold onto it over the long-term.
+This includes overall sink potential as well as timing or rate. - Quantification of the realistic impacts of on-farm management practices (e.g., episodic tillage versus no-till, varied biomass production for cover crops) at scale over time in different geographies. - Nitrogen (N) implications of storing additional SOC.
+This includes quantifying the N fertilizer or other additions that may be needed to support higher biomass production, as well as impact on direct and indirect nitrous oxide (N2O) losses. - Role of climate (temperature and precipitation), soil texture and depth on the stock of SOC at the points of equilibrium (new steady state) and saturation (cannot store more).4